 not yet emerged from their cells, or as pupae, waiting to complete their development.

-Honey bees overwinter in their hive or nest, forming a winter cluster around the queen, with
+Non-native honey bees overwinter in their hive or nest, forming a winter cluster around the queen, with

 the colony itself much reduced in size.
 They are less active though not entirely dormant,